nkachalia1/Stock-App/README.md

 ```
 ## Features in Development

-Highlight the time window in the line chart that corresponds to the dates in the bar plot
+- **Highlight the line chart time window with the corresponding bar plot**

-Analyze stock news and combine this with the current data to predict future stock price
+- **Analyze stock news and combine this with the current data to predict future stock price**